estenp/advent-of-code/README.md

 This project is (so far) written with Elm.

-Elm can be insalled by following instructions on [here](https://guide.elm-lang.org/install/elm.html).
+Elm can be insalled by following instructions [here](https://guide.elm-lang.org/install/elm.html).

 ## Running